SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/custom-database/extra-tables.md

 ---
 uid: crmscript_extra_tables
 title: Third-party tables
-author:
+author: Bergfrid Skaara Dias
-so.date:
+so.date: 11.02.2021
-keywords:
+keywords: CRMScript, database
 so.topic: concept
 ---

 # Third-party tables

-SuperOffice Expander Service License gives you the possibility to create extra tables in the database.
+SuperOffice Expander Tools license gives you the possibility to create extra tables in the database.
 Instantly, these third-party tables will be available for standard CRUD operations in SuperOffice Service.
 You need to set up a web panel to access them from the Sales client.

 However, an empty table is not very useful.
 So you have to set up fields for the new table and then you can populate with data.